ishriya/mitm/README.md

 cmd_start: "ab -c 1 -t 60 -n 999999 -e /tngbench_share/ab_logs.csv -s 60 -k -i http://20.0.0.254:80/"
 where 20.0.0.254:80 is the IP address of the VNF.

-## config.yaml

-mitmproxy share a common YAML configuration file located at ~/.mitmproxy/config.yaml.
-This file controls options - typed values that determine the behaviour of mitmproxy.

 ## mitmdump

 mitmdump is the command-line usage of mitmproxy.